heyitsjakub/NativeCode/README.md

 ## FAQ

 **How is this different from Cursor?**
-NativeCode is a true native macOS app built with SwiftUI, not an Electron wrapper.
-It uses significantly less memory and integrates directly with Apple Silicon via MLX for fast local inference.
+NativeCode is a true native app — SwiftUI on macOS, WinUI 3 on Windows — not an Electron wrapper.
+It uses significantly less memory; on macOS it integrates directly with Apple Silicon via MLX, and on Windows it runs models locally through Ollama.

 **Why MLX and not llama.cpp or Ollama?**
 MLX is Apple's native ML framework, optimized for Apple Silicon.
 It provides better performance and lower memory usage than cross-platform alternatives on Mac.